mailerdemon/mailerdemon.github.io/_posts/2019-09-25-bastion-writeup.md

 # Privilege Escalation: mRemoteNG Credentials

-With Windows privilege escalation, if nothing stands out in the Users folder, I move on to checking what software is insatlled.
+With Windows privilege escalation, if nothing stands out in the Users folder, I move on to checking what software is installed.
 Here, `mRemoteNG` stands out.

 {% highlight plaintext %}
 l4mpje@BASTION C:\>dir "Program Files (x86)"